ymasory/scalatra-website-examples/2.6/formats/scalatra-forms/README.md

 # Todolist #

-This is an example application demonstrating the use of validation commands in the [Scalatra](http://scalatra.org) web framework.
-Note: the JavaScript parts aren't currently complete (pull requests welcome if you're interested in that).
+This is an example application demonstrating the use of the validation forms in the [Scalatra](http://scalatra.org) web framework.

-We're primarily interested in showing how the commands work on the server side.

 A full tutorial on the use of validation commands is available on the [Scalatra website](http://scalatra.org/guides/2.6/formats/forms.html).